How can I join 4-H?

 4-H members are taught by adult volunteer club leaders.
 Every club has one or more adult leaders.
 Leaders teach, organize and oversee the club, help club officers conduct business meetings, and keep parents updated about 4-H activities and deadlines.
 There are a variety of leadership roles:

-- Project Leader – works with members on their projects
+- Project Volunteers – works with members on their projects

 How do I become a Volunteer Leader?